-Our platform is focused to improve translational relevance to support the progression of your compound into in vivo PD studies, confirming immune cell activation, immune cell population changes in the tumor, and cell surface marker changes of immune activation.
-Your compound can be translated into our in vivo models, including fully validated syngeneic models or humanized mouse models engrafted with human PBMC or CD34+ cells, inoculated with tumors from our PDX collection.
+Charles River has developed a platform to profile your new agent in in vitro immuno-oncology assays that mimic this complex biology.
+Our platform is focused on improving translational relevance to support the progression of your compound into in vivo PD studies, confirming immune cell activation, immune cell population changes in the tumor, and cell surface marker changes of immune activation.
+Your compound can be translated into our in vivo models, including fully validated syngeneic models or humanized mouse models engrafted with human PBMC or CD34+ cells inoculated with tumors from our PDX collection.

 T cell assays are used to generate information on compounds from each stage of the drug discovery process to inform and progress therapies rapidly from in vitro assays to in vivo studies and, ultimately, successfully to the clinic.